sloria/webtest-asgi/README.rst

 Usage
 =====

- You can use webtest_asgi with any ASGI application.
+You can use webtest-asgi with any ASGI application.
 Here is example usage with `Starlette <https://github.com/encode/starlette>`_.

 .. code-block:: python